 Public Pier — No Fishing License Required

 Talk about a contrast.
-The Oceanside Pier is huge and can handle several hundred anglers at a time; this small pier can maybe handle twenty or so anglers but it would feel crowded.
+The Oceanside Pier is huge and can handle several hundred anglers at a time; this small pier can maybe handle a dozen or so anglers but it would feel crowded.
 The bigger Oceanside Pier has many different environments in regard to the fish; this pier basically has three.
 The Oceanside Pier is hardly a place to relax while here relaxation is the name of the game.
 They’re not yin and yang (since both piers are good); perhaps yin and jin (gold and silver in Chinese)—but which is the golden pier?

 Environment.
 Since being built in 1963, the Oceanside Small Craft Harbor Fishing Pier has become the favorite of many who used to fish the longer Oceanside Pier.
 It’s located just a short distance up-shore (about 1.5 miles) and presents a very different feel than the larger, busier pier.

 The pier is like many piers found in bays; it’s small and close to the water and sits over fairly shallow water with a mud and eelgrass bottom.
 The pier is near to and almost directly fronts the channel entering the harbor and sits just down and across the harbor from the live bait receiver (which typically attract fish).

 It also only pokes out fifty or so feet into the water so anglers are permitted three main areas to fish.
 The first is the narrow waterway between the shoreline and pier.
 The second is to cast parallel to the shoreline in either direction away from the pier.
 The third is to toss a bait straight out into the bay.
 Each area can present somewhat of a different environment and different species.